herbiebradley/herbiebradley.github.io/about.md

 #icon: avatar.jpg
 ---
 <!-- {% marginfigure_right 'mn-id-whatever' 'assets/img/portrait_photo.jpg' 'Herbie Bradley<br>Test' %} -->
 Hey, I'm Herbie.
-I work on making the future better with AI.
+I'm building something new in San Francisco.
+I like to work on making the future better with AI.

 ### Writing

 I blog at [AI Pathways](https://www.pathwaysai.org/) with thoughts on technological development & governance, state capacity, and how we can [unfold](https://www.henrikkarlsson.xyz/p/unfolding) better futures.

-I recently published [The Great Refactor](https://ifp.org/the-great-refactor/) for the Institute for Progress.
+Last year I published [The Great Refactor](https://ifp.org/the-great-refactor/) for the Institute for Progress.

 ### [Policy entrepeneurship](https://renaissancephilanthropy.org/playbooks/policy-entrepreneurship/)